-'Absence' of Three Rivers District Council oversight contributed to William Penn Leisure Centre rebuild debacle
+An “absence” of management by Three Rivers District Council contributed to the William Penn Leisure Centre rebuild lapsing into an expensive debacle, auditors have found.

 An investigation into the redevelopment, which overran by more than two years and £4 million, found the district did not have enough staff to supervise the construction.